 Moose Alley: Pittsburg, NH

-The famed “Moose Alley” is actually a 12-mile stretch of road and woods surrounding US Route 3 north of Pittsburg, NH to the US-Canada border.
+The famed “Moose Alley” is actually a 12-mile stretch of road and woods surrounding the Daniel Webster Highway (US Route 3) north of Pittsburg, NH to the US-Canada border.

 Visitors are warned to drive carefully, as moose cross the road at all times of the day and can become confused when trying to find their ways back into the woods.
 Much of the woods along Moose Alley is extremely dense, making it difficult for these large and somewhat ungainly creatures to get through.
 It is not uncommon to see a moose circling along the road in attempt to find its way back home.

 Right off the north shore of First Connecticut Lake, Moose Alley is definitely renowned as one of the best places in the country to see moose, but you might have to put some thought into it.
 Certain times of day (dawn and dusk) and of the year (early spring and late fall) are better than others for moose-sighting.

 If you are planning a moose-watching excursion, you might want to brush up on your moose knowledge.
 Did you know…

 - Moose are technically part of the deer family

 - Moose can grow as tall as 6.5 feet from hoof to shoulder and weigh as much as 1,600 pounds!

 - Moose ‘hoof it’ for the roads in early spring to lick the salt left behind by melting snows

 - Moose can be very unpredictable, and at times aggressive (particularly when guarding their young)